 Learn all about golden moon milk, how to make it, and why it may help you relax into a better night sleep!

 With the cold season kicking in, there’s nothing better than sipping on a nourishing hot cup of golden milk to help me feel better, and it seems to help me sleep better too.

 I've always struggled a bit with insomnia, but since becoming a mum last year, it has been pretty tough to get a good night rest.

 So, I've started incorporating a comforting cup of moon milk into my night-time routine, and it has been working like a charm to relax and send me off to sleep.

 Just before prepping my cup, I switch off from everything, turn off my phone, tv, and laptop, and I can barely keep my eyes open within minutes after drinking it!

 Despite gaining huge popularity on Instagram over the past year, golden milk has been around for centuries.

 Also called moon milk or haldi ka doodh (which means Turmeric milk), is an ancient drink that comes from a branch of Indian medicine known as Ayurveda.

 Ayurvedic medicine believes golden milk is a relaxing drink due to the combination of its spices, herbs and other ingredients.

 Other than its delicious taste, according to Ayurvedic medicine, the golden moon milk ingredients may play an important role in relaxation.

 Add in the delicious addition of honey, nutmeg, pepper, turmeric, ginger, cinnamon and milk, and you get a comforting, yet spicy combination.

 Ready in just 10 minutes, all it takes to make it at home is a milk pot and less than 10 ingredients:

 I like to warm the coconut oil in a milk pot first, then add all the spices to help bring out all their amazing aroma.

-To help the absorption of all the nutrients, I recommend you don't skip on the coconut oil and fresh whole milk.
+To help the absorption of all the nutrients, I recommend you don't skip on coconut oil and fresh whole milk.